 5. Fujitsu SCANSNAP S1100i- Best Large Format Scanner For Mac

-Made for businessmen on the run, this versatile scanner from Fujitsu is a good choice for anyone looking for a mobile scanner.
+Made for businessmen on the run, this versatile scanner for Mac from Fujitsu is a good choice for anyone looking for a mobile scanner.
 It is lightweight, compact and easy to throw in your bag.

 So if you ever need to scan outside of your workspace, it should not be a hassle.
 The dual scan feature lets you scan two different documents or cards simultaneously, as long as they fit the scanner.